mabotech/maboss/README.md

-maboss
+Maboss
 ======

-maboss is an Enterprise Application Platform, it is built on open source software and released with MIT license.
+Maboss is an Enterprise Application Platform, it is built on open source software and released with MIT license.

 Features
 ========